The Vancouver Principles

 Endorsing the Vancouver Principles

-In 2017, 54 UN Member States were founding endorsers of the Vancouver Principles.
-The number of endorsing countries is now close to 100.
+In 2017, 55 UN Member States were founding endorsers of the Vancouver Principles.
+The number of endorsing countries is now over 100.

 By endorsing the Vancouver Principles, Member States acknowledge the unique challenges posed by child soldiers, and commit to prioritizing the prevention of the recruitment and use of child soldiers in UN peacekeeping operations and to helping ensure that all peacekeepers—military, police, and civilian—are prepared and directed to take appropriate action.